ethereum/hive/cmd/hivechain/README.md

 This writes the `genesis.json` file containing a go-ethereum style genesis spec.
 Note this file includes the fork block numbers/timestamps.

+### forkenv

+This writes `forkenv.json` with fork configuration environment variables for hive tests.

 ### headblock

 This creates `headblock.json` with a dump of the head header.